MathML/website/faq.md

 ## 2. What are your plans to implement MathML in Web rendering engines?

-In general, we started to write a technical specification "[MathML in HTML5](http://www.mathml-association.org/MathMLinHTML5/)" to describe how to implement a core subset of MathML 3 in a way that is both compatible with the existing browser codebase and with the requirement of
+In general, we started to write a detailed technical document "[MathML in HTML5](http://www.mathml-association.org/MathMLinHTML5/)" to describe how to implement a core subset of MathML 3 in a way that is both compatible with the existing browser codebase and with the requirement of